heeyeon-im/heeyeon-im.github.io/projects.md

 <br/>

 __* Hierarchical coding for representational flexiblity: Objects and Ensembles__<br/>
-My findings in this research program also specify a critical new aspect of the structure of visual perception: People are able to extract multiple ensembles of items in parallel, up to 3~4 sets.
-This limit converges with the three-or-four-object limits of visual attention (e.g., [Pylyshyn & Storm, 1988](https://www.ncbi.nlm.nih.gov/pubmed/3153671)) and visual working memory (e.g., [Alvarez & Cavanagh, 2004](https://www.ncbi.nlm.nih.gov/pubmed/14738517); [Luck & Vogel, 1997](https://www.ncbi.nlm.nih.gov/pubmed/9384378); [Zhang & Luck, 2008](https://www.ncbi.nlm.nih.gov/pubmed/18385672)).
+My findings in this research program also specify a critical new aspect of the structure of visual perception by demonstrating that multiple ensembles of items in parallel, up to 3~4 sets, can be extracted, just as higher units for visual perception and memory.
+The limit on the number of ensembles that can be extracted at any given time converges with the three-or-four-object limits of visual attention (e.g., [Pylyshyn & Storm, 1988](https://www.ncbi.nlm.nih.gov/pubmed/3153671)) and visual working memory (e.g., [Alvarez & Cavanagh, 2004](https://www.ncbi.nlm.nih.gov/pubmed/14738517); [Luck & Vogel, 1997](https://www.ncbi.nlm.nih.gov/pubmed/9384378); [Zhang & Luck, 2008](https://www.ncbi.nlm.nih.gov/pubmed/18385672)).
 <div class="container">
   <div class="row" style="margin-bottom: 1px">
     <div class="col-md-5 col-sm-12">